Investing in equities for the long term.

 For example, by investing in various types of stocks, you reap the benefits when one or more type of stock is doing well, while limiting the potential for harm when one type of stock performs poorly.
-If you invest in more volatile investments, such as small capitalization companies, you should also invest in investments that are generally considered more stable, such as large capitalization companies that can balance them out.
+If you invest in more volatile investments, such as small capitalization companies, you should also invest in investments that are generally considered to be more stable, such as large-capitalization companies that can balance them out.

 Investing in products that are managed by professional money managers may be a good idea, too, because diversification is often already built in.
 Depending on the product, money may be invested in a wide range of equity investments.
 You simply choose a product that is suitable for you and meets your risk comfort level.